Security: Case Study

 AI agents face security threats traditional tools miss.

 Firewalls and access controls protect your infrastructure.
 They do not protect an agent that fetches data from the web and acts on what it reads.
-AI agent deployments introduce three security problems that require a different approach.
-Here is how we address all three in every build we deliver.
+AI agent deployments introduce security problems that require a different approach.
+Here is how we address them in every build we deliver, and how we keep auditing after deployment.

 10